middlebury/styleguide/_editorial/c.md

 `As the soldier explained 100 years ago, “We have forgiven Men and Little`

-`children who did not know what to expect from our Party.”`
+`Children who did not know what to expect from our Party.”`

 Exception: When a quote is used as an integral part of a sentence, the initial cap in the original may be dropped.